garrandall/popular-music-data/tracks/he-s-a-friend-eddie-kendricks.md

 He's a friend of mine (Yeah)
 He's a friend of mine (I want everybody to know)
 He's a friend of mine (He is a friend of mine)
-He's a friend of mine (Ooh, He is a friend of mine)
+He's a friend of mine (Oh, He is a friend of mine)

 I don't deny, our close association
 He helps me out, of any situation